Parlor Hawk: Parlor Hawk (2013-present)

 In 2013, Parlor Hawk announced that they determined not to renew their limited deal with Northplatte Records and raised more than $15,000 by pre-selling their sophomore album to fans to facilitate initial recording costs.
 The band further announced that their second album would feature a departure in the form of a more rock sound.
 The eponymous album was produced by GRAMMY nominated composer Nate Pyfer (Kaskade, the Moth & the Flame), mixed by Scott Wiley (Elvis Costello, Neon Trees), and mastered by Joe Lambert (the National, Local Natives).
 Pyfer also co-wrote track "Better Gone".

 The album was released on February 18, 2014.
 It was the most popular album in Utah on bandcamp.
 The week beginning March 25, 2015, NoiseTrade featured the album.
 Track "Scars" gained national attention after being featured on Switched at Birth (season 3).
 Two additional tracks featured in the Sons of Anarchy (season 6) season finale.
 Track "Silhouette" featured on Teen Mom 2.

+They recently played at Velour's 20th anniversary, in January 2026.

+Andrew Capener, with the goal of making more music, started making music under the name A.Clifford.
+His first song "Outside" was meant to be an attentiom grabber, for the indie rock community.
+With some success, he released his second song, "Dreaming Again".